 Frequently asked questions

 When fully operational the Surrey Care Record will be an extract of records from health and social care providers that can be seen and used by authorised staff in the health and care system who are involved directly in your care.
-Phase One of the project, commencing 29 August 2018, will see some GP records being made available to professionals within the A&E departments of the four local hospital trusts – St Peter’s, Royal Surrey, Epsom and East Surrey.
-Local GPs will have access to the Surrey Care Record too.
+Phase One of the project, commencing 29 August 2018, will see some information from GP records being made available to professionals within the A&E departments of the four local hospital trusts – St Peter’s, Royal Surrey, Epsom and East Surrey.
+The local hospitals will also begin sharing information into the Surrey Care Record for local GPs to access too.
 The remaining phases of the project are still under development.

 Initially the Surrey Care Record will hold:

 - Basic information such as your name, address, postcode, NHS Number, age and GP practice details;

 - Limited information from your health records held by your GP Practice and Hospitals such as test results, medications and allergies